Foreign policy of the Biden administration: Finland

-On August 3, 2022, the U.S. Senate unanimously approved Finland and Sweden's accession bids to join NATO.
+In August 2022, the U.S. Senate and Biden unanimously approved Finland and Sweden's accession bids to join NATO.
+Biden visited Helsinki in July 2023 to celebrate Finland joining NATO, and met with Finnish President Sauli Niinistö.

-U.S. President Joe Biden approved the NATO membership of Finland and Sweden in August 2022.

-On December 18, 2023, the US (represented by Antony Blinken) and Finland (represented by Antti Häkkänen and Elina Valtonen) signed a Defense Cooperation Agreement (DCA) in Washington, D.C.

-The agreement regulates the presence of the US armed forces and their dependents on the territory of the Finland, as well as the presence and activities of US suppliers on the territory of the Finland.
+In December 2023, the U.S. and Finland signed a Defense Cooperation Agreement (DCA) in Washington, D.C.
+The agreement regulates the presence of the US armed forces and their dependents on the territory of Finland, as well as the presence and activities of US suppliers on the territory of Finland.